MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 ```
 Above is an API that allows you to write text to an `oled` screen, very convenient.

-Crucially, `QMK` does actually ship an OS, in my case [chibios](https://chibiforge.org/doc/21.11/full_rm/),
+Crucially, `QMK` does actually ship an OS, in my case [chibios](https://chibiforge.org/doc/21.11/full_rm/).
-which is a full-featured [RTOS](https://en.wikipedia.org/wiki/Real-time_operating_system).
+Chibios is a full-featured [RTOS](https://en.wikipedia.org/wiki/Real-time_operating_system).
 That OS contains
-the drivers for my microcontrollers, and from my custom code, I can interface with
+the drivers for my microcontrollers, and from my custom code I can interface with
 the operating system.

 ## Keyboards keyboards keyboards

-I have been building keyboards since I started working as a programmer,
+I have been building keyboards since I started working as a programmer.
-there is much that can be said about them, but not a lot of is particularly interesting, I'll give a brief
+There is much that can be said about them, but not a lot of it is particularly interesting.
+I'll give a brief
 explanation of how they work.

 ### Keyboard internals